wp-plugins/naked-social-share/readme.txt

 == Changelog ==

+= 1.2.0 =
+* Added LinkedIn button.
+* Tested with WordPress version 4.2.4.
+* New option to disable share counts.
+* Code tweaks to properly implement upgrade routines and version number logging.

 = 1.1.3 =
 * Fixed an incorrectly spelled slug.
 * Updated the settings panel (no visual changes).